Vonteego Cummings: European career

 Cummings played with the Westchester Wildfire of the United States Basketball League (USBL) during the summer of 2003.
 He began his overseas career in Italy with Carisbo Castelmaggiore in the 2003–04 season.
 In summer 2004, he again played for the Westchester Wildfire.
-After that, he returned to Europe and signed with the Serbian team Hemofarm Vršac for the 2004–05 season.
-Cummings started the 2005–06 season with the Fort Worth Flyers of the NBA Development League (NBDL), but in February 2006 he returned to Serbia, and signed with Partizan Belgrade until the end of the season.
+After that, he returned to Europe and signed with the Serbian team Hemofarm for the 2004–05 season.
+Cummings started the 2005–06 season with the Fort Worth Flyers of the NBA Development League (NBDL), but in February 2006 he returned to Serbia and signed with Partizan Belgrade until the end of the season.
 However, he played there and in the 2006–07 season, having a great season especially in the Euroleague, averaging 12.9 points and 3.4 assists over 20 games.
-This performances secured him a move to Israeli powerhouse Maccabi Tel Aviv, on a two-year deal.
+These performances secured him a move to Israeli powerhouse Maccabi Tel Aviv, on a two-year deal.
 However, he was released of the contract in the summer of 2008.
 His next step was with Estudiantes from Spain, but he stayed there until December when he was released.
 Until the end of the 2008–09 season, he was at his third stint in Serbia, this time with Vojvodina Srbijagas, and finished with Cedevita of Croatia.
 Cummings' next station was Greece, where he played the entire 2009–10 season for Ilysiakos.
 In the 2010–11 season, Cummings played for Keravnos in Cyprus.
 In October 2011, he signed with the Polish team Trefl Sopot, averaging around 3 points per game in the 2011–12 season.

 BSN Puerto Rico

-Cummings, signed a contract with the Atenienses de Manatí of the Baloncesto Superior Nacional (BSN) in Puerto Rico on January 21, 2015 making his comeback to professional basketball after a few years of inactivity.
+Cummings, signed a contract with the Atenienses de Manatí of the Baloncesto Superior Nacional (BSN) in Puerto Rico on January 21, 2015, making his comeback to professional basketball after a few years of inactivity.
 He was released by Atenienses on March 18, 2015 but stuck around with the club for a further three games pending the arrival of Dominique Jones.